NEB can fulfill duty to consult Indigenous groups, top court rules

 In companion decisions issued Wednesday, the court ruled that the federal government can rely on the National Energy Board to handle consultations with Indigenous communities over how proposed resource developments would impact their traditional territories, but the board faces high hurdles when it does so.

-The top court issued judgments in two cases in which the NEB provided authorizations for companies to undertake development activities – Petroleum Geo-Services Inc.’s plan to conduct seismic testing off the coast of Nunavut, and Enbridge Inc.’s project to reverse the flow of Line9 pipeline to carry western Canadian oil to Montreal.
+The top court issued judgments in two cases in which the NEB provided authorizations for companies to undertake development activities – Petroleum Geo-Services Inc.’s plan to conduct seismic testing off the coast of Nunavut, and Enbridge Inc.’s project to reverse the flow of Line 9 pipeline to carry western Canadian oil to Montreal.
 In unanimous decisions, the court upheld the appeal of the Hamlet of Clyde River against the seismic activity, but dismissed the challenge by the Chippewas of the Thames First Nations against the Enbridge project.

 For subscribers: Halt to $11.4-billion LNG project dims Canada's export hopes